 6. Renunciation: not eating after mid-day.

 7. Restraint: refraining from games and attending shows, and from self-adornment.
 (Guests are asked to dress modestly, and not to play radios, music, instruments etc)

 8. Alertness: to refrain from over-indulgence in sleep.

 These precepts are intended to moderate our outgoing tendencies, to heighten the sense of conscience and concern for others, and to encourage alertness.
-There are also a range of observances around maintaining a quiet atmosphere in the monastery, using accomodation and requisites with care, and dressing in a simple way.
+There are also a range of observances around maintaining a quiet atmosphere in the monastery, using accommodation and requisites with care, and dressing in a simple way.
 These also help to check casual or half-aware actions that we may carry out daily without really questioning them.
 Precepts and observances therefore form a framework for contemplation, a guide to cultivating heart and mind, and a means for daily-life Awakening.